How it works.

 Can my taxes go up if I protest?

 No. Texas law prohibits the appraisal district from raising your value as a result of a protest.
-The worst outcome is that your value stays the same.
+The worst outcome is your value stays the same.

 What if I just bought my home?